wrf/figure-gallery/README.md

 ![Amei 2020 Figure 3](https://github.com/wrf/figure-gallery/blob/main/figures/amei_2020_zootaxa_fig3.png)

 ## circular plots ##
 I do not like circular plots, Circos plots, or similar.
-They typically have the same problem where it is difficult to compare positions since it requires mental rotation of the plot.
+They typically have the same problem where it is difficult to compare positions since it requires mental rotation of the plot, a task that humans are bad at.
 The [creators of Circos](https://genome.cshlp.org/content/early/2009/06/15/gr.092759.109.abstract) argue that there are some [visual advantages of those plots](http://circos.ca/intro/circular_approach/) - beyond "not the least being the fact that it is attractive."
 However, attractive, but hard to interpret, does not make a good graph.

 These are very common in genomics.
 For bacterial genomes, it at least makes some sense to represent circular genomes as a circle, but this gets widely misused and abused.
 In this one from [Kenny 2020](https://doi.org/10.1038/s41467-020-17397-w), no scale bars and no description in the caption, so even though the purple and green peaks are identifiable, it is hard to interpret.
+Also, in that paper, it was not clear that the bacterial genome was complete, so it was not necessarily a circle yet.
 ![Kenny 2020 Supp Figure 11](https://github.com/wrf/figure-gallery/blob/main/figures/kenny_2020_sfig_10_circos_plot.png)

 Same goes for the *Lactobacillus genome* by [Van De Guchte 2006](https://doi.org/10.1073/pnas.0603024103).
 Too many similar colors, things are in the caption that should instead be labeled on the graph.